denis-ryzhkov/config/README.md

 On touchpad touch-to-click fails:
 * `lxqt-config-input`
 * Scroll to "Mouse and Touchpad"
+* Select "Device: Touchpad"
-* Enable "Single click to activate items"
+* Enable "Tap to click"

 On noise from speakers:
 * https://askubuntu.com/a/1230834